 Utah’s uniqueness changed the Greeks, but the Greeks also changed their state.
-Greek food is ubiquitous in town, either in Greek-owned establishments, or as part of the fare of all sorts or restaurants, hip or humble.
-The Salt Lake City Greek Festival, every September, is a key date on any Utahn’s calendar, and in all the places I have lived in the US, no festival has even come close to the scale of the Salt Lake festival.
+Greek food is ubiquitous in town either in Greek-owned establishments or as part of the fare of all sorts of restaurants, hip or humble.
+The Salt Lake City Greek Festival every September is a key date on any Utahn’s calendar, and in all the places I have lived in the US, no festival has even come close to the scale of the Salt Lake festival.

-As I always do when I go to Salt Lake, I visit the graves.
-Those of my parents, who died 90 days apart in 2005.
-A hundred yards away, my uncle; further away, a sister who died as an infant over a decade before I was born; next to her uncle, my grandparents’ first born, who died in the influenza epidemic after World War I.
+As I always do when I go to Salt Lake, I visit the graves of my parents, who died ninety days apart in 2005.
+A hundred yards away is my uncle.
+Further away, there is a sister who died as an infant over a decade before I was born, and, next to her, are an uncle, my grandparents’ first born, who died in the influenza epidemic after World War I.

-Then, to my grandparents’, William (Vasilis) and Avrokome Souvall (Souvaliotis), from the hills above Patras.
-My grandfather first immigrated to Salt Lake City in the years before the Balkan Wars, returning to serve his country in the second of those wars.
+Then, there are my grandparents, William (Vasilis) and Avrokome Souvall (Souvaliotis), from the hills above Patras.
+My grandfather first immigrated to Salt Lake City in the years prior to the Balkan Wars, returning to serve his country in the second of those wars.

 My maternal grandparents raised five children and had thirteen grandchildren.
 Their children are all now gone as well, buried within a few yards of their parents, rooted in the Utah soil.
 I forgot to, but ought to have, taken a bit of earth with me when I left.

 Cretans would wear an amulet of Cretan earth around their necks to remind them of their roots.
-Perhaps though, these words suffice, to recall my Greek roots in the earth of Utah.
+Perhaps, however, these words suffice, to recall my Greek roots now in the earth of Utah.